phy1um/coding.tommarks.xyz/src/projects.md

 ### Music Playlist Generator

-My first paid programming project was for my local doctor\'s clinic, building a system to randomly generate Windows Media Player playlists from a large collection of music.
+My first paid programming project was for my local doctor's clinic, building a system to randomly generate Windows Media Player playlists from a large collection of music.
 This was my first project where I had to gather requirements myself.
-I had to work under tight restrictions and understand data structures to effectively track which songs had been considered already while selecting a variety of genres and artists, based on song metadata as well as a song\'s filesystem path.
+I had to work under tight restrictions and understand data structures to effectively track which songs had been considered already while selecting a variety of genres and artists, based on song metadata as well as a song's filesystem path.
 The system worked well and was in use years later when I visited the same clinic.
 :::